Plantar Fasciitis Burnside

 Walking boot, cane, or crutches

-Using a walking boot, cane, or crutches for a short time can help reduce the pressure on your foot.
+Using a walking boot, cane, or crutches for a brief period can lessen the pressure placed on your foot.

 Frequently Asked Questions